 Approximately 1 week prior to your admission, you will be phoned by the pre-admission centre of Calvary John James Hospital.
-They will review your paperwork and discuss medications you should have ceased, ensure you have had all the required tests, discuss your discharge from hospital plan and answer any questions you may have.
+They will review your paperwork, ensure you have attended all of the required tests and ceased appropriate medications, discuss your discharge from hospital plan and answer any questions you may have.

-You will also receive a letter from the administration centre informing you of your admission time, fasting time and outstanding costs for your hospital stay.
-You may also be directed where to go on admission.
+You will also receive a letter from the administration centre informing you of your admission time, fasting time and any outstanding costs.

 You will be admitted on the day of your surgery unless otherwise arranged by your surgeon.

-On the day of your surgery, you are to proceed to the admissions centre unless you have been directed to another area of the hospital during your pre-admission phone call.
+On the day of your surgery, proceed to the admissions centre unless you have been directed to another area of the hospital during your pre-admission phone call.